shahriyar-zaman/Vulenrability_Detection_in_Source_Code/README.md

 - D. Guo et al., "UniXcoder: Unified Cross-Modal Pre-training for Code Representation," 2022.
 - L. Russell et al., "The Draper VDISC Dataset," 2018.

-This README provides an overview of how to set up, train, and test the models for vulnerability detection using the proposed ensemble stacking approach.